turingschool/accelerated-mod-0/terminal/index.md

   <h3>Things to Note</h3>
   <ul>
     <li>A file removed using the <code>rm</code> command <strong>does not</strong> go into your trash where you could restore it later.</li>
     <li>Although it may be possible to recover files deleted with <code>rm</code>, it is a difficult process requiring special tools and time.
-For now, assume that any file you remove using the <code>rm</code> command is gone for good.</li>
+For now, assume that any file you remove using the <code>rm</code> command is permanently destroyed.</li>
   </ul>
 </div>
 <br>